 Another writer named Prentiss Ingraham, who called himself “Colonel” Prentiss Ingraham, wrote 203 Buffalo Bill novels in the period between 1873 and 1900—more novels about him than about any other western figure, mostly completely imaginary.
 They were sometimes loosely based on events in Cody’s own life and the lives of other frontiersmen, as he gathered western lore.

 Dinosaur Hunters, the New York Herald, and Winston Churchill’s Mother

 The New York Herald itself ran plenty of stories about the expedition and did what it could to extend the legendary quality of this guide.
-The son of the czar of Russia, the Grand Duke Alexis, came out in 1872 and said he wanted to hunt some buffalo on the Great Plains.
+The son of the Czar of Russia, the Grand Duke Alexis, came out in 1872 and said he wanted to hunt buffalo on the Great Plains.
 Once again, it was Cody who escorted him on a buffalo hunt.
-They arranged for a group of friendly Indians to come along and to put on shows for them, and to dance, and to have shooting displays.
+They arranged for a group of friendly Indians to come along and to put on shows for them, to dance, and to have shooting displays.
 Duke Alexis gave Cody a massive fur coat in gratitude for his work as a guide.

 William Cody Visits New York City

-Then Cody went to New York City to visit some of the people he had hosted previously, and they looked after him on a very successful visit.
+Cody then went to New York City to visit some of the people he had hosted previously, and they looked after him on a very successful visit.
 He was introduced at parties and lionized by everybody he met there as the living embodiment of the Wild West.

 It is important to remember that during this development of the mystique of the West, only a tiny, tiny percentage of Americans actually went there.
-And for nearly all of them, this was only something that they had heard about happening somewhere else.
+For nearly all of them, this was only something that they had heard about happening somewhere else.
 Cody was in the unusual position of being in contact with both sides.

-Learn more: Mythology of the American West
+Learn more about the magic behind the mythology of the American West